-REBT-CBT not only works with individuals, but is also found to be very effective with couples, families and group therapies.
-Moreover, the approaches can be used to help anyone irrespective of ability, culture, race, gender or sexual perference.
+REBT-CBT not only works with individuals, but is also found to be very effective with couples, families and groups.
+Moreover, these approaches can be used to help anyone irrespective of ability, culture, race, gender or sexual preference.

 Quotes in line with REBT Philosophy

 - Everything should be made as simple as possible–but don’t be simple about life, other people and yourself.

 - Judge not your neighbours till you’ve been in their situation.

 - Action may not always bring happiness; but there is no happiness without action.

 - Circumstances are beyond our control; but we have the power to control our own conduct.